 - Notice pay: Because an employee won’t necessarily be working the usual notice period before the working relationship ends, they must be paid out for it.
 If someone has worked for less than six months, it would be one week’s notice pay.
 If the employee has been at the company for more than six months, but less than one year, they are entitled to 2 weeks’ notice pay.
 For an employment period of more than a year, the notice pay period will be four weeks.

 Legal consequences for unfair retrenchments.

 It’s vital to remember that your rights as an employee are protected by the law.
-So, if you feel as though you have been subjected to an unfair retrenchment you likely have a case for an unfair dismissal.
+So, if you feel as though you have been subjected to an unfair retrenchment, you likely have a case for unfair dismissal.
 Be sure to read our Basic Legal Advice on Dealing with Unfair Dismissals.
 If this is the case, you can approach the CCMA or a Bargaining Council within 30 days of retrenchment.
 If conciliation fails at this forum, the employee can refer the dispute to the Labour Court.
 Should the legal retrenchment process not have been followed, the Labour Court could instruct the employer to reinstate the employee or award the employee 12 months’ remuneration as compensation.

 Where the retrenchment was based on any form of discrimination (for example, because of someone’s race, religion, gender, sexual orientation etc.), the compensation amount could be as much as 24 months’ remuneration.

 There have also been cases for employers trying to justify retrenchments with the fact the business is being bought by a larger corporation.
 However, even in this case, the process is still applicable and a legal requirement.

 If you want to read more about your rights in the workplace, have a look at our easy-to-understand write-up on How to Deal with Unfair Labour Practices at Work.

 Possible alternatives, other options and applying for benefits.